dimi-fn/Various-Data-Science-Scripts/AI/Notes.md

 * `Feature Scaling`
      * Feature scaling is a technique used to standardize or normalize the range of values in different features of the ML dataset.
 It typically involves transforming the data so that it falls within a specific range, e.g. between 0 and 1 or -1 and 1.
      * It ensures that all features contribute equally to the learning process, meaning that all features have comparable value ranges.
 For instance, in a housing dataset, the scale of a column representing the number of bedrooms can be significantly different from the scale of a column representing the size of the house in square feet, hence we want to rescale them suitably.
+* `Feature extraction`
+     * Feature extraction involves creating new features from existing column variables.
+These new features may either replace the original ones during machine learning model training or be added to the dataset to enhance the model's understanding of the data.
+          * E.g. a car's mileage may exhibit a strong correlation with its age.
+In such a scenario, you can introduce a new feature, like a "wear and tear" variable, into the dataset.
+This additional feature has the potential to enhance the model's understanding and improve its performance in generating more accurate output results.

 -------------------------------------------------